Kevin-Chant/LoL-ChampionSelectGUI/README.txt

 *ONLY HAS DATA FOR NA currently (will work with other regions but regional variations will not be accounted for) *DO NOT MODIFY FILES IN THE FOLDER ".data", if they have been changed the code may not run, or may return garbage values *How to run:
 	1. Ensure that you have Java SE 7 installed.
-Java 8 may work, but I do not guarantee it as some methods/implementations did change between the versions
+Java 8 may work, but I do not guarantee it as some methods/implementations did change between the versions. http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html
 	2. Get this repository: Either manually download each .java file and folder or use "git clone https://github.com/Kevin-Chant/LoL-ChampionSelectGUI.git" from the command line with git installed.
 	3. From the command line within the directory you copied to run "javac *.java" to compile and prepare the files
 	4. Then run "java ChampionSelectGUI" to start the GUI.
 You will be asked to input a few fields initially, then the main League-style GUI will run.